-“Let the children come to me” (Mt 19:14).
+“Let the little children come to me” (Mt 19:14).

-1972 | The Gen4 are born
+1972 | The Gen4 come to life

-1988 | 1st International Congress
+1988 | First International Congress

 1991 | Gen4 "cottage industries"

-1998 | The Art of Loving and the “cube”
+1998 | The Art of Loving and the Cube of Love

-2004 | Culture of giving and sharing
+2004 | The culture of giving and sharing